VAMSApp/onair-api/README.md

 ### getCompanyFleet()
-Fetches the aircraft that are owned, leased, or rented for a given companyId, and world.
+Fetches the aircraft that are owned, leased, or rented for a given companyId.

 #### Usage
 ```typescript